jayrodge/CarND-Traffic-Sign-Classifier-Project/writeup.md

   <img width="100" height="100" src='./signs/5.png'>
   <img width="100" height="100" src='./signs/6.png'>
  </p>

+The first and the fourth image, when closely watched, it might be difficult to classify because beacuse of the unneccessary information like the watermark in the images.
+Also, It might be difficult for this model to correctly classify the images with because of poor lighting conditions, fog and some objects like birds overlapping the traffic signs

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).